karthik25/easyApi/ReadMe.md

     # to enable the debug mode
     > set is_debug True

+#### Inspecting Apis:

+The 'list' command can be used to inspect the apis discovered.
+Running list without any parameters would list all the apis discovered.
+This behavior can be modified by passing a number or a string.

+        # list all the apis
+        > list
+        # list the top 5 apis alone
+        > list 5
+        # list the apis that has the word users as part of it
+        > list users

 ##### Executing Apis:

 Running the list command lists the API's (GET only)